When you purchase through links on our site, we may earn a commission. Here’s how it works.

-Wonder how you can become a dog sitter?
-Whether it’s just to fill a void and make a little extra spending money or to have a full-fledged making the big bucks, it’s super easy to get started thanks to Rover (a popular dog sitting website).
+If you are looking for a more part-time opportunity with less strings attached, it’s easy to get started with a company like Rover (a popular dog sitting website).
 The Rover.com database is filled with dogs who are looking for happy pet sitting homes and need a place to “vacation” while their parents are away.
-Dogs get the luxury of not having to get boarded at a kennel, and sitters get a little extra money for doing what they love.
+Dogs get the luxury of not boarding at a kennel, and sitters get a little extra money for doing what they love.
 A win-win!
-Getting started is super easy, and you can host a pup in no time with a few simple steps.

 How To Create A Rover Account